galaxyproject/training-material/topics/admin/tutorials/pulsar/tutorial.md

 >    As soon as you press *execute* Galaxy will send the job to the pulsar server.
 You can watch the log in Galaxy using:
 >
 >    ```
->    sudo supervisorctl tail -f galaxy stderr
+>    journalctcl -fu galaxy
 >    ```
 >
 >    You can watch the log in Pulsar by ssh'ing to it and tailing the log file with:
 >
 >    ```
->    tail -f /mnt/pulsar/paster.log
+>    journalctl -fu pulsar
 >    ```
 >
 {: .hands_on}